anabriseno/Vacation/README.md

 ## Setup/Installation Requirements

 * Open page with web browser
-* Answer questions to reveal you vacation destination
+* Answer questions to reveal your vacation destination

 ## Known Bugs
 No known bugs!